-Our Board of Directors and a majority of our shareholders approved our 2006 Stock Incentive Plan on December 14, 2006.
-Our shareholders approved an amendment to the plan on June 17, 2012 and subsequently on November 10, 2014.
-There are 13,841,655 shares of our common stock reserved for issuance, in the aggregate, under the amended 2006 Stock Incentive Plan, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
-As of December 31, 2014, options to acquire 1,923,444 shares of common stock remain available for grant under the amended 2006 Stock Incentive Plan.
+Our Board of Directors and a majority of our stockholders approved our 2006 Stock Incentive Plan on December 14, 2006.
+Our stockholders approved an amendment to the plan on June 17, 2012 and subsequently on November 10, 2014.
+Of the 13,841,655 shares originally reserved for issuance under the plan, as amended, as of December 31, 2015, there are outstanding options and unvested restricted stock covering 7,085,510 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
+As of December 31, 2015, options to acquire 760.844 shares of common stock remain available for grant under the amended 2006 Stock Incentive Plan.